 Turns out the king was a little miffed at the “retrofit” as he considered himself an avid outdoorsman.
 I, on the other hand, was just as happy to have their added assistance.

 At the top, we were awarded with these views:

 After making it down the mountain we made one last stop at a grotto/waterfall.
-Here you can picnic, hike and wade in the water.
-Nice treat for tired feet.
+Here you can picnic, hike, and wade in the water.
+A nice treat for tired feet.